People

 Professor of Environmental Pedagogy and Education | Faculty of Education and Culture | Tampere University

-Current research and development projects: Ethical Sustaibnability Competences in Work Life and Higher Education (KESTO, 2021-2023), The Politics of Embodied Encounters in Asylum Seeking (POEMS, Academy of Finland, 2021-2025), Urban Cycling Citizen Science (ECIU SMART-ER, 2022-2023), Escape from the consumption society (2022-2023), The civic potential of climate mobility (HUMANE–CLIMATE, Academy of Finland, 2022-2026), At the Margins of the Sustainability Transformation (2023-2024), Sustainability and climate education to schools in practice (2023-), Learning to run the nature school at South Ostrobothnia (2022-2024).
-She is also vice-chair of the The Finnish Nature Panel (2021-2023), and leads the Panel’s project on knowledge-based environmental citizenship and EC education in Finland, in collaboration with three other science panels (2023-2024),
+Current and recent research and development projects: Ethical Sustainability Competences in Work Life and Higher Education (KESTO, 2021-2023), The Politics of Embodied Encounters in Asylum Seeking (POEMS, Academy of Finland, 2021-2025), Urban Cycling Citizen Science (ECIU SMART-ER, 2022-2023), Escape from the consumption society (2022-2023), The civic potential of climate mobility (HUMANE–CLIMATE, Academy of Finland, 2022-2026), At the Margins of the Sustainability Transformation (2023-2024), Sustainability and climate education to schools in practice (2023-), Learning to run the nature school at South Ostrobothnia (2022-2024).
+She was vice-chair of the The Finnish Nature Panel (2021-2023) and lead the Panel’s project on Knowledge-based environmental citizenship (2024).

 “My research interests form around the human subject as a constantly developing political being with capacities to act, and relational political space that actualizes contextually in the form of communities and societies with various scalar dimensions.
 My current interdisciplinary work focuses on refugeeness (as an experienced condition), humanitarian border (as a topological constellation), relational age (from the perspective of youthful political agency and intersubjective spatial socialization) and lived citizenship (in the city-regional scale and as environmental agency).
 I am also actively involved in development projects where the perspective of Positive Recognition, based on co-creative research, is put into practice and further developed in different professional context.
 I edit the geographical journal Fennia, an open access peer review publication by the Geographical Society of Finland.
 The journal is affiliated with the Versus forum that publishes popular research-inspired articles and discussions.
 I also edit the book reviews section in the journal Space & Polity.”